-1.0 WORKFORCE COMPOSITION
+WORKFORCE COMPOSITION

-Out of a total 41 employees as at 31st October 2020 only 24 completed and returned equality monitoring forms.
-These workforce composition statistics, with the exception of 1.1, 1.2, 1.9 and 1.10 therefore represent only 58.5% of staff who completed equality monitoring forms.
-1.1, 1.2, 1.9 and 1.10 reflect all 41 staff.
+Out of a total 43 employees as at 30th September 2022, 37 completed and returned equality monitoring forms.
+These workforce composition statistics (with the exception of 1.1,1.2, 1.9 and 1.10) therefore represent 86% of staff who completed equality monitoring forms, with 1.2, 1.9 and 1.10 reflecting all 43 staff.
+This return is a significant increase on previous years (58.5% in 2020) and can now be considered as representative of the vast majority of staff.
+It should be noted that the improved return has also coincided with improvements across almost all statistical analysis.